-Channel and near-channel sources of sediment (particularly from streambed, streambanks, and riparian areas of the Senachwine Creek mainstem, Little Senachwine Creek, and other tributaries to Senachwine Creek) must be controlled and habitats must be enhanced using in-stream and riparian naturalization techniques.
+Channel and near-channel sources of sediment (particularly from streambed, streambanks, and riparian areas of the Tenmile Creek mainstem, Spring Creek, Wolf Creek and other tributaries to Tenmile Creek) must be controlled and habitats must be enhanced using in-stream and riparian naturalization techniques.
 These techniques include variations of bioengineering, rock weir establishment, thinning of some wooded bluff areas and intense understory management.
 Control of invasive species, protection of Threatened and Endangered species, concentrated management and expansion of terrestrial habitat types (such as forest, prairie, and savannah) and protection and enhancement of aquatic (fish and macroinvertebrate) habitats all must be considered in a comprehensive manner with systematic programs that appropriately address systemic problems.

 Implementation of solutions that effectively and efficiently address problems must be coordinated with all local, state and federal agencies proficient at handling these problems from both technical and funding perspectives.
-The Senachwine Creek watershed assessment was modeled after the Special Area Management Plans (SAMPs) outlined in the USACE Comprehensive Plan (USACE, 2007), but adjustments were made to accommodate assessment scaling issues between the larger ILRB and subwatershed levels.
+The Tenmile Creek watershed assessment was modeled after the Special Area Management Plans (SAMPs) outlined in the USACE Comprehensive Plan (USACE, 2007), but adjustments were made to accommodate assessment scaling issues between the larger ILRB and subwatershed levels.
 The study attempted to conduct a comprehensive review of aquatic and terrestrial resources in the entire watershed.
 Assessment reports help define where SAMPs or resource management plans should be developed for key watershed areas in which considerable planning and restoration activities occur or where scientific information suggests a need to target restoration.
 The approach to build upon this SCWA effort with a more specific feasibility effort is more environmentally sensitive than the traditional project-by-project process.
 The traditional approach may lead to cumulative loss of resources over time.
 With the SAMPs approach, potential impacts are analyzed at a watershed scale to identify priority areas for preservation, identify potential critical restoration areas and determine not only the least environmentally damaging locations for proposed projects but also the most important target areas for restoration.
 The goal is to achieve balance between terrestrial and aquatic resource protection and reasonable economic development.
 These comprehensive and complex efforts require multi-agency participation at local, state and federal levels.

 Potential partners include the USDA-NRCS (CREP, Environmental Quality Incentives Program, Conservation Reserve Program, Conservation Practices Program , etc.), USDA Farm Service Administration, local SWCDs, the Illinois Department of Agriculture Streambank Stabilization Program, IDNR (e.g., Illinois portion of CREP, Acres for Wildlife, Forestry Incentives Program, etc.), USEPA and IEPA (Section 319 of the Clean Water Act, etc.) and a host of other partners and funding sources.

-Restoration in the Senachwine Creek watershed is complicated because public interests control very little of the watershed.
+Restoration in the Tenmile Creek watershed is complicated because public interests control very little of the watershed.
 Participation in ecosystem restoration efforts by private landowners is vital for achieving ecosystem goals.
 Recommendations include continuation of the traditional “sign-up” programs currently in place and further incentives to private landowners to participate in construction of restoration projects outlined and targeted as potential projects in this assessment report.